skellis46/slipbox/connection between question, answer and method.md

 In other words, there is an iterative or cyclical nature between questions, method and answers.
 Certain conditions and types for each _afford_ certain possibilities in a research project.

+Their Situated Position is represented by the placement of _knowledge_ in the diagram, and how it traverses both specialised and general academic audiences.
+In other words, the conditions for research in practice-research ought also to be recognisable to researchers working in other (non-artistic research) fields.

 ---